Raynoxis/ShareHousePlan/README.md

 <img src="https://github.com/Raynoxis/ShareHousePlan/assets/34026291/fde5825c-d90f-4d07-a172-6b2e6067bd20" width="500">

 *You have to put a square of walls around your plan, same on each floor.
 This is the size of mine.
-I have to create a configuration file for this...*
+The ```.svg``` file depends on these walls (*I have to create a configuration file for this to adjust*)
   ***
 - After, for all your filters, you have to create somes "Floor of same Elevation" depending Floor1, and depending Floor2.
   ***